Record

 Date1835-2016

-DescriptionBiographical accounts by Gillian Mary Webb (b 1947) of her ancestors: Rev Thomas Norton (1780-1840) CMS missionary to South India; Harriett Ann Norton (1817-1891), nee Spragg (also Spragge), who went out to India as governess to children of CMS missionary Rev Henry Baker and [Amelia Dorothea] Baker and the Broughton line of the family; with related original papers.
+DescriptionBiographical accounts by Gillian Webb of her ancestors: Rev Thomas Norton (1780-1840) CMS missionary to South India; Harriett Ann Norton (1817-1891), née Spragg (also Spragge), who went out to India as governess to children of CMS missionary Rev Henry Baker and [Amelia Dorothea] Baker, and the Broughton line of the family.
+With related original papers.

 The printed works include transcriptions made from the original papers as well as much additional detail and illustrations which help to place the original papers in context.